How Long Does It Take To Find a Job in 2023? (& How to Speed It Up)

 This matches your cover letter content with the specific job you want, so you’ll have a tailored message to each hiring manager who views your application.

-For that, we recommend trying out Teal’s Resume Builder:
+For that, we recommend trying out Teal’s AI Resume Builder:

 You can upload your resume directly or import data about your work history from your existing LinkedIn profile.
 Then, you can modify the results to showcase your achievements and qualifications.

 Not a confident writer?
 Don’t worry – we’ve got you covered.

 With the help of AI, Teal gives you access to the latest in generative AI.
 That means you have a built-in writing assistant to get the first draft of your resume sections started:

 Use the AI integration feature within Teal's AI Resume Builder to generate achievements.
 To get quality, metric-driven achievements, make sure to attach a job description to incorporate relevant keywords.

 Then polish the writing and you’ll have a high-impact resume in a fraction of the time it would’ve taken you to write from scratch.